syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 		2. Syncfusion.Pdf.Portable.dll
 		3. Syncfusion.HtmlConverter.Portable.dll
 		4. Newtonsoft.Json package (v10.0.1 or above)
-		5. BlinkBinaries

-* The BlinkBinaries folder is available in the HTML converter installed location.
-The physical path of this folder should be set to the <i>BlinkPath</i> property of BlinkConverterSettings.

 	<b>NuGet</b>
 		 <a href="https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Blink.Net.Core.Linux/">Syncfusion.HtmlToPdfConverter.Blink.Net.Core.Linux</a>

-* The <b>BlinkBinariesLinux</b> folder is available in the HTML to PDF Converter NuGet package installed location.
-The physical path of this folder should be set to the <i>BlinkPath</i> property of BlinkConverterSettings.
-This is mandatory to set the <i>BlinkPath</i> property with BlinkBinariesLinux folder, otherwise the converter will throw <b>Blink assemblies are missing</b> exception.

 * To convert HTML to PDF in Linux using the Blink rendering engine, the following packages should be installed in the Linux machine where the conversion takes place.
 	1. $ sudo apt-get update